Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 Flashy look and rewards, with a moderate annual fee: American Express® Gold Card

 The American Express® Gold Card is a favorite among foodies and travelers.
-This card earns outstanding rewards, including Earn 4X Membership Rewards® Points at Restaurants, including takeout and delivery, and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+This card earns outstanding rewards, including Earn 4X Membership Rewards® Points at Restaurants, plus takeout and delivery in the U.S., and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
 Terms apply.
 Spending heavily in these categories can result in outstanding rewards earnings.

 However, the card comes with a moderately high annual fee of $250 per year.
 This annual fee is counterbalanced with a $10/month dining credit and $10/month U.S. Uber Cash for U.S. Uber Eats or Uber rides.
 Your American Express® Gold Card needs to be added to your Uber app in order to receive this monthly Uber Cash benefit.
 If you utilize these credits to their fullest, your annual fee is effectively $30/year.

 This card is better for someone who can nearly guarantee using the airline and dining credits, along with utilizing the list of American Express® transfer partners.